felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 The initialization of each of these DustBots begins with adding the desire to find Trash (`findTrash`).

 They are able to perceive two targets: other DustBots and Pubs.
 When another DustBot is perceived, the desire to share information (`shareInformation`) is set with a strenght of 5.0.
-Otherwise when a Pub is perceived and if it's not empty (`each.trashAccumulated > 0`) and inside the sight distance (`sightDistance`), the joy emotion will be triggered.
+Otherwise when a Pub is perceived and if it`s not empty (`each.trashAccumulated > 0`) and inside the sight distance (`sightDistance`), the joy emotion will be triggered.
 Once a DustBot is joyous, the desire to share information (`shareInformation`) is set with a strenght of 5.0.
 The plan `shareInformation` will be explained after.

 In this case, since trash has been found, the intention to find it is removed (`remove_intention(findTrash, false)`).

 In order to establish a hierarchy in the possible actions, we set two rules:
-`rule belief: pubLocation new_desire: hasTrash strength: 2.0;` `rule belief: hasTrash new_desire: bringTrashToRecycle strength: 3.0;` The first rule explain that if there's a belief about a Pub location (not empty of trash), then trash can be found there; the second one allows the DustBot to bring Trash to recycle after Trash has been collected.
+`rule belief: pubLocation new_desire: hasTrash strength: 2.0;` `rule belief: hasTrash new_desire: bringTrashToRecycle strength: 3.0;` The first rule explain that if there`s a belief about a Pub location (not empty of trash), then trash can be found there; the second one allows the DustBot to bring Trash to recycle after Trash has been collected.

 Since the communication among these agents can be faulty, they are provided with a simple individual memory of the known Pub locations.
-When a DustBot is in `wander` state, he will then reach one of the known Pubs to check what's its Trash status.
+When a DustBot is in `wander` state, he will then reach one of the known Pubs to check what`s its Trash status.

 The plan `chooseClosestPub` evaluate which Pub is not empty and select the closest one as target.
 In this process, the memory will be updated with the knowledge of the closest Pub identified.

-The plan `getTrash` set the subintention to `choosePub` in case a target it's missing, forcing the DustBot to operate.
+The plan `getTrash` set the subintention to `choosePub` in case a target it`s missing, forcing the DustBot to operate.
 Else, if a target Pub is selected, the `do goto target:target` moves the DustBot to the target location.
-Once there, it can either pick an amount of Trash equal to its capacity (`trashCapacity`) or the residual Trash if the Trash in the Pub (`trashAccumulated`) is smaller then the DustBot capacity (e.g.: 13->8->3->0).
+Once there, it can either pick an amount of Trash equal to it`s capacity (`trashCapacity`) or the residual Trash if the Trash in the Pub (`trashAccumulated`) is smaller then the DustBot capacity (e.g.: 13->8->3->0).

 Once the maximum Trash capacity of the DustBot (`trashCapacity`) is achieved, the DustBot enter the plan `goToRecycleStation`, as the `rule belief: hasTrash new_desire: bringTrashToRecycle strength: 3.0;` commands.